Immigration Services (Australia)

 You are audit-ready at all times.
 Every service agreement is generated from a compliant template, signed electronically with a timestamped audit trail, and filed in the client’s OneDrive folder automatically.
 Every consumer guide delivery is evidenced by an email with a read receipt request.
 Every initial consultation is logged as a file note in HubSpot.
 If OMARA calls tomorrow, you do not need to spend three days assembling files.
 The files assembled themselves.

 You can take on more clients without adding staff.
 The constraint on most solo migration practices is not expertise or market demand — it is administrative capacity.
-When onboarding consumed two hours per client, my practical limit was about four new matters per week before the admin started crowding out the substantive work.
-After automation, that limit effectively disappeared.
-The bottleneck moved to where it should be: my capacity to provide quality immigration advice, not my capacity to create folders and format service agreements.
+When onboarding consumed two hours per client, the practical limit was about four new matters per week before the admin started crowding out the substantive work.
+After automation, that limit effectively disappears.
+The bottleneck moves to where it should be: the capacity to provide quality immigration advice, not the capacity to create folders and format service agreements.

 The Numbers That Matter